Skip to main content

 • Adjunct Research Fellow (University of Canterbury)

 With over 40 years of experience as an educator, Denise has dedicated her career to creating inclusive learning environments and advocating for excellence and innovation in the education sector.
-She believes keeping at the forefront of new, evidence-based ways of engaging and educating DHH ākonga is important.
+She believes in the importance of keeping at the forefront of new, evidence-based ways of engaging and educating Deaf and hard of hearing ākonga.
 Her doctoral thesis investigated Deaf Students’ Learning and Social Participation Experiences in Tertiary Education.
-Between 2012 and 2021, she was responsible for specialist post-graduate training for teachers of the deaf nationally.
+Between 2012 and 2021, she was responsible for specialist post-graduate training for Teachers of the Deaf nationally.
 Denise was awarded a Churchill Fellowship to investigate co-enrolment in Deaf Education and is currently the Executive Editor (Oceania) for Deafness & Education International and co-chair for ICED 2030.

 E: denise.powell@kotakureo.school.nz